MileHacker Logo

 Ethical Considerations

-• Avoid taking photos of children without obtaining consent from their parents or guardians.
+• Avoid taking photos of children without obtaining consent from its parents or guardians.

 • Do not photograph military installations, government buildings, or police personnel.

-• Some cultural sites or museums may have specific restrictions on photography or may ask a small fee for cameras.
+• Some cultural sites or cultural institutions could have particular regulations about photography or may ask a nominal charge for cameras.
 Inquire before taking photos.

 • Ignoring warnings may lead to serious issues.